eToro vs Interactive Brokers

 TL;DR

-• Beginners who want a clean, guided app.
+• Beginners who want a clean, guided app experience.

 • Social investors using CopyTrader.